 With holdings of over four million volumes, the Rutgers University Libraries rank among the nation's top research libraries.
 Comprised of twenty-six libraries, centers, and reading rooms located on Rutgers' campuses in New Brunswick/Piscataway, Camden, and Rutgers University-Newark, the Libraries provide the resources and services necessary to support the university's mission of teaching, research, and service.

 There are two large research libraries on the New Brunswick/Piscataway campuses: the Library of Science and Medicine, which houses the primary collections in behavioral, biological, earth and pharmaceutical sciences, and engineering; and the Archibald S. Alexander Library, which provides extensive humanities and social sciences collections.
 The Mabel Smith Douglass Library supports undergraduate education and houses the primary collections for women's studies and the performing arts.
 The Kilmer Library is the primary business library in New Brunswick and provides support for undergraduate instruction.
-There are also several specialized libraries and collections in the New Brunswick/Piscataway area including Alcohol Studies, Art, Stephen and Lucy Chang Science Library, East Asian, Mathematical Sciences, Music, Physics, and Special Collections and University Archives.
+There are also several specialized libraries and collections in the New Brunswick/Piscataway area including Alcohol Studies, Art, Stephen and Lucy Chang Science Library, East Asian, Mathematical Sciences and Physics, Music, and Special Collections and University Archives.
 The Scholarly Communication Center supports the development and integration of scholarly / scientific / educational information into the mainstream through a wide range of innovative digital services, while the Margery Somers Fosters Center is a resource center and digital archive on women, scholarship, and leadership.

 A reading room for graduate students is located in the Alexander Library.
 In addition to study space, the Graduate Reading Room includes graduate reserve materials, a non-circulating collection of standard works in the social sciences and humanities, and locked carrels for students working on their dissertations.